Do you run a small business and think the world should know about it?

 - Understand the importance of case studies.

-- Know when’s best to contact that particular newsroom (not just before a deadline or programme).
+- Know the best time to contact that particular newsroom (ie, not just before a deadline or programme).

 - Know the right method to approach the journalists.
 Some prefer phone calls – others emails.